 - the defendant knew that the representation was false, or was reckless as to whether it was true;

 - the defendant intended that the claimant should rely on that representation; and

-- the claimant relied on that representation to its detriment.22
+- the claimant relied on that representation to their detriment.22

-If there is no evidence of deliberate wrongdoing, the claimant might instead choose to bring a claim under the Misrepresentation Act 1967, the common law of negligence, or both.
+If there is no evidence of deliberate wrongdoing, the claimant might instead choose to bring a claim under the Misrepresentation Act 1967 or the common law of negligence, or both.